dotnet/csharplang/proposals/ref-lifetimes.md

 }
 ```

-In the above translation, it's enough to make the lifetime parameters not convertible
+In the above translation, it's enough to make the lifetime parameters of the ref
-to prevent inadvertant escape.
-There is no reason to limit the given ref parameter
+and the Span not convertible to prevent inadvertant escape.
+There is no reason to
-to local-only scope, and it doesn't properly make sense, given that the input value
+limit the given ref parameter to local-only scope, and it doesn't properly make sense,
-must come from outside the method and therefore the lifetime must be longer than the
+given that the input value must come from outside the method and therefore the lifetime
-current method.
+must be longer than the current method.

 Next is `unscoped`.
 This is an annotation for structs (not just ref structs), and support in this
 translation implies that we must allow generic lifetimes on regular structs as well, which is a